leuffen/jodastyle/README.md

 | `data-select` | Selector for the content to replace the slot with | `<slot data-select="img"></slot>` |
 | `data-replace`| Indicates that the slot content should be replaced | `<slot data-replace></slot>`      |

+Slots are replaced in the order they are defined within the template.
+An element can only be selected once unless the `data-copy` attribute is set.
+If no `<slot>` element without a `data-select` attribute is found, elements that are not explicitly selected will be removed.

+To add classes or wrap a sub-element of a slot into its own template, use the `data-child-class` attribute or the `--joda-wrap` command respectively.

 ### Using Templates

 To apply a template, use the `layout` attribute: